mjedmonds/mjedmonds.github.io/CS80/notes_md/ch18_databases.md

   /* query and order by ascending order */
   SELECT columnName1, columnName2, ...
       FROM tableName
-      ORDER BY column ASC
+      ORDER BY column ASC;
   /* query and order by descending order */
   SELECT columnName1, columnName2, ...
       FROM tableName
-      ORDER BY column DESC
+      ORDER BY column DESC;
   ```

 ## Exercise